bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-03-08-newsletter.md

 Server][btcpay server repo], [BDK][bdk repo], [Bitcoin Improvement Proposals (BIPs)][bips repo], and [Lightning BOLTs][bolts repo].*

-- [LND #7462][] remote signer: allow stateless init of watch-only node FIXME:adamjonas
+- [LND #7462][] allows the creation of watch-only wallets with remote signing and the use of the stateless init feature.

 {% include references.md %}
 {% include linkers/issues.md v=2 issues="7462" %}